 The RCCH units will be in a three-story building called "The Gatehouse", with 20 private homes ranging from studios to 1 or 2 bedrooms, elevator, and underground parking.
 The common house, easily accessible on the first floor, will provide a professional kitchen, with multi-purpose space for dining, meeting, projects, and socializing.
 Members will also enjoy access to two guest bedrooms, bike storage, an outdoor courtyard, a community garden, an electric car share, and a dog-friendly exercise area.
 With all of these features, residents will be able to downsize without sacrificing amenities they enjoyed previously.
 Our desire is to exchange larger individual yards for a shared courtyard, vegetable gardens and pocket parks.

-We have chose Geos as the ideal partner for this exciting cohousing project that fuses the best of intentional neighborhoods, green technology, and healthy living.
+We have chosen Geos as the ideal partner for this exciting cohousing project that fuses the best of intentional neighborhoods, green technology, and healthy living.
 For those who crave physical activity, the Ralston Creek Trail is right outside our door.
 RCCH will be unique among national communities, as we create cohousing in this walkable, mixed use, solar and heat pump technology neighborhood.
-In 2020 Geos will be finishing up its first phase of building, with The Gatehouse as the capstone of that phase.
+In 2020 Geos will be finishing up its first phase of building,.
+The Gatehouse, the capstone of this phase, will be finished in 2022.

 The city of Arvada has a long history in Colorado's Front Range.
 The first documented discovery of gold in the Rocky Mountain region was in Arvada in June of 1850.
 Lewis Ralston found a quarter ounce of gold near the mouth of what we now call Ralston Creek.
 As Ralston Creek flows through Arvada, the Ralston Creek Trail follows it to Clear Creek - giving residents access to this 13.6 mile long hiking, biking, and equestrian trail.